Say When!!: Episode status

 Due to wiping, a run-through taped in December 1960 and an episode from 1961 are the only regular episodes in existence.
 The latter show was discovered in 2014 and uploaded to YouTube.
 In the 1960 run-through, the format was somewhat different: two games were played, and the winners of those games competed head-to-head; the goal in each game was $2,000.
 Both episodes were kept using the Kinescope format.
+A third episode, the January 6th, 1961 episode, was discovered and uploaded to YouTube in July 2023.

 The Peter Pan incident also exists, as a clip running just under two minutes (the episode of origin is believed to have been destroyed).
 A portion of this footage was used on both NBC's Most Outrageous Game Show Moments and VH1's Game Show Moments Gone Bananas; the full version is available for viewing on YouTube.

 Buzzr aired an early episode of the program during its 5th annual "Lostnfun" marathon on September 27, 2020.